Invasive Species Management

 Please contact FRCC if you are interested in working with us to stop the spread of invasive species, or to report a suspected outbreak in your neighborhood or property.

-Photo of beetle release on infested hemlocks in Peoples State Forest.
+Photo of beetle release on infested hemlocks in Peoples State Forest with Dr. Cheah.

 Invasive and Potentially Invasive Plants of The Wild and Scenic West Branch Farmington River